francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     This is due to the lack of a kubeconfig file.
 The `kubectl` command-line tool uses kubeconfig files to find the information it needs to choose a cluster and communicate with the API server of a cluster.
     By default, `kubectl` looks for the `~/.kube/config` file.
 You can specify other kubeconfig files by setting the `KUBECONFIG` environment variable.

-6. During cluster creation, kubeadm signs the certificate in the `/etc/kubernetes/admin.conf` to have `Subject: O = system:masters, CN = kubernetes-admin`.
+5. During cluster creation, kubeadm signs the certificate in the `/etc/kubernetes/admin.conf` to have `Subject: O = system:masters, CN = kubernetes-admin`.
 Copy it in `~/.kube/config` from `k8s-cp-01` environment:

     ```sh
     mkdir ~/.kube && lxc file pull k8s-cp-01/etc/kubernetes/admin.conf ~/.kube/config
     ```

-7. Try to run `kubectl get node` again.
+6. Try to run `kubectl get node` again.
 The output is simlar to this:

     ```plaintext
     NAME        STATUS     ROLES           AGE   VERSION
     k8s-cp-01   NotReady   control-plane   1m   v1.25.6
     ```

     As you see, the node is in the `NotReady` status.
-From the end of the `kubeadm init` output you may have seen the statement:
+From the end of the `kubeadm init` output, in the `k8s-cp-01` environment, you may have seen the statement:

     ```plaintext
     You should now deploy a pod network to the cluster